top of page

 Evidence of ochre pigment extraction goes back to Africa in the times of archaic homo sapiens, about 300,000 years ago.
 Throughout history limonite has various uses in art and industry.

 Pigments - used since prehistory as a pigment in artwork and beauty treatments.
-It's a popular pigment in paints, glazes, coloring and coatings, especially earthy or ochre colors.
+It's a popular material in paints, glazes, coloring and coatings, especially earthy or ochre colors.
+It can be used as a dye.
+The ochers are suited to frescos, which bind the pigment into the wall.

 Soil conditioner - added to acidic soils, it neutralizes soil acidity and infuses nutrients including iron, magnesium, and calcium.